Cities and Towns in Aomori

-Hirosaki Castle, Nebuta Festival, Oirase and Lake Towada
+Hirosaki Castle, Nebuta Festival, Oirase Gorge and Lake Towada.

-Aomori is the northernmost prefecture on Japan’s main Honshu island.
-It’s known in Japan for the huge quantities of snow that bury it in winter, for the almost unintelligible local dialect, for apples and for the annual Nebuta Festival.
+Aomori is the northernmost prefecture on Japan’s main island of Honshū.
+It’s known for the huge quantities of snow that bury it in winter, the almost unintelligible local dialect, apples and the annual Nebuta Festival.

-Aomori City on Mutsu Bay and Hachinohe on the Pacific coast are the main gateways into the prefecture.
-You can catch the Shinkansen directly to Hachinohe or Aomori.
-The super sleek looking E-5 Shinkansen will get you all the way to Shin-Aomori Station from Tokyo in as little as 3 hours (depending on the number of stops).
+The main gateways into the prefecture are Aomori City on Mutsu Bay, and Hachinohe on the Pacific coast.
+Both cities are on the Tōhoku Shinkansen route.
+In fact, the super sleek looking E-5 Shinkansen can get you all the way to Shin-Aomori Station from Tokyo in as little as 3 hours.
 If you have a Japan Rail Pass or a JR East Pass, take advantage of it.
-Single-use Shinkansen tickets are also reasonable, and can be booked online in advance.

-Aomori Airport is served by Japan Airlines for domestic flights, with a few additional international flights each week to Korea and Russia.
-However, it has been bypassed by the Low-Cost Carriers, so the airfares are amongst the most expensive in Japan.
+Aomori Airport is served by Japan Airlines, ANA, and Fuji Dream Airlines for domestic flights.
+There are also a few international flights to Korea and Taiwan.
 The approach to the airport (on top of a low mountain) in a snowstorm must be one of the hairiest landings in Japan.

-Buses and trains reach most of the far flung settlements so going the public transport route is feasible.
-Don’t expect Tokyo-like frequency though.
-If you miss your ride you might be stuck there for a few hours before the next train or bus departs.
-Winter however, is a whole different proposition.
-Snow causes regular transport disruptions so if you need to get to Aomori Station to get the last Shinkansen back to Tokyo, you’d better not cut it tight.
-Traffic is generally light and routes are well marked, so rental cars are a viable option.
-Super cheap Nikoniko Rentacar has a branch right near Shin Aomori Station and also in front of Hirosaki Station.
+It’s relatively easy to get around with public transport, as buses and trains can get you to most of the far flung areas.
+But don’t expect Tokyo-like frequency.
+If you miss your ride you might be stuck for a few hours waiting for the next departure.
+However, in winter it is a whole different story.
+Snow causes regular transport disruptions so if you need to get to Aomori Station to get the last shinkansen back to Tokyo, you’d better give yourself plenty of time.

-The south central part of Aomori prefecture is home to the world heritage listed area of Oirase renowned for its beauty — especially in Autumn with the changing leaves.
-Being world heritage listed, the place is an enormous magnet for elderly tourists so be prepared for a large number of tour buses.
-If you’re not into being shuttled from place to place we’d recommend getting that car from Nikoniko Rentacar and seeing the area at your own pace.
+In the south central part of Aomori prefecture there is the World Heritage listed area of Oirase Gorge.
+Renowned for its beauty — especially in fall with the changing leaves — the place is an enormous magnet for elderly tourists.
+Be prepared for a large number of tour buses.
+If you’re not into being shuttled from place to place, we’d recommend getting that rental car and seeing the area at your own pace.
 The nearby shores of Lake Towada also offer lots of unspoilt nature.